minkaotic/misc-notes/Azure-Data-Factory-Notes.md

 - good for experiments with several different options
 - useful if business needs change frequently

-:point_right: Data Factory can fit with both approaches
+**:point_right: Data Factory can fit with both approaches**, as it can be used in a modular fashion to:
+- ingest data
+- prepare data (cleanse etc.)
+- transform or enrich data

+...with the end result being served from a data warehouse and consumed by analytics applications

 ## Data Factory Elements